What Does Elephant Meat Taste Like? [Is It Legal To Eat?]

 How do we know what elephant tastes like

-This is down to the fact that elephants used to be hunted specifically for the ivory trade.
-Often, after ivory hunts, the hunting party may use some of the edible parts of the animal for sustenance.
-This form of wild animal meat is called bushmeat and includes other wild creatures as well such as hippo meat.
+This is because elephants used to be hunted specifically for the ivory trade.
+Often, after ivory hunts, the hunting party would cook and eat the meat.
+This form of wild animal meat is called bushmeat and includes other wild creatures as well, such as hippopotamus meat.

-In some parts of the continent African elephants are still hunted to this day, albeit illegally.
+In some parts of the continent, African elephants are still hunted to this day, albeit illegally.
 In many countries, killing elephants is banned, however, poachers still take the risk for the ivory.
 During this process, in order to supplement incomes, other edible parts of the elephant are also harvested, leading to their eventual sale in small markets in rural villages.
 This practice occurs notably in Central Africa.

 Why does elephant taste like venison